Clara Hapgood Nash: Career

 Not long after her marriage, Nash began to study the law in her husband's office (a normal form of legal apprenticeship at the time).
-In 1871, she became a justice of the peace, and in October 1872, she was admitted to the bar of the Supreme Judicial Court of Maine, thereby becoming the first woman admitted to the bar in New England as well as one of the earliest women lawyers anywhere in the United States.
+In 1871, the governor of Maine appointed Nash a justice of the peace alongside two other women, Anne P. Ladd and Inez A. Blanchard.
+In October 1872, Nash was admitted to the bar of the Supreme Judicial Court of Maine, thereby becoming the first woman admitted to the bar in New England as well as one of the earliest women lawyers anywhere in the United States.
 Her achievement was widely reported in newspapers throughout the country.

 Nash formed a partnership with her husband, and they practiced together in Maine.
 In 1873, she appeared in court for the first time and made the opening remarks in a jury trial.
 That same year, she led a petition drive in favor of women's suffrage.
+In Maine, justices of the peace had limited authority.
+While they were permitted to administer oaths, officiate marriages, take depositions, and acknowledge deeds, justices of the peace notably were not permitted to hold trials.
+In 1874, the Maine Supreme Court prohibited women justices of the peace, ruling that women were ineligible to be justices because the state's constitution was "the work of its male citizens" and did not intend to permit women officers.

 Nash and her husband later moved back to Massachusetts, where Nash could no longer practice law because Massachusetts did not yet admit women to the bar.
 Instead, she served as the first librarian of the Citizens’ Library in West Acton and continued to be very active in the temperance movement.
 She served as president of the local affiliate of the Woman's Christian Temperance Union for over two decades.

 Nash also wrote poetry, especially poems about family and occasional verse for birthdays and anniversaries.
 In 1909, she published a volume of poetry with Cambridge University Press entitled Verses.
 One of her poems, "Mother", was set to the music of Elmer Samuel Hosmer.

 Around 1915, Nash and her husband moved from Acton to Newton.
 Frederick died in February 1921 and Clara followed him in March.
 They are buried together in Mount Hope Cemetery.